lrheault/polmeth2020/README.md

 ## University of Toronto, July 16-18, 2020

-## The full website should be live by December 16.
+## The website polmeth2020.org will be launched on December 16.

 ### Important Dates